TeddyMuli/oxygene_technical_assessment/README.md

     - Google Gemini API for content summarization
 - DevOps
     - Docker and Docker Compose for consistent development and deployment
+    - Render for the backend
+    - Vercel for the frontend

 ## Data Model